How to Set Up Shipping By Item Count in WooCommerce

 = $3 + $3

-In the above example, the plugin accurately calculated the Standard Shipping charges for 3 T-Shirts to the U.S shipping zone as $6 as per your shipping configuration in the Table Rate Pro.
-As per the shipping configuration, the base charge was set to a fixed amount of $3 (irrespective of the number of items in the cart) and the shipping charges was set to increase by $1 for each item count.
-Hence the result!
+As per the shipping configuration in Table Rate Pro, the base charge was set to a fixed amount of $3 (irrespective of the number of items in the cart) and the shipping rate was set to increase by $1 for each item count.
+So, in the above example, the plugin accurately calculated the Standard Shipping charges for 3 T-Shirts to the U.S shipping zone as $6.

 You can verify the results further by increasing the quantity of items in the cart and then clicking Update cart.
 The Standard Shipping charges increase accordingly.